asahphys/MTA-Recovery-Audit/README.md

 ### The Forecast Error Is Largest Where It Matters Most

 Subway alone carries ~64% of system volume.
-A 29.6 pp miss on the largest mode is not a rounding error — it cascades into material financial exposure.
+A 29.6 pp miss on the largest mode is not a rounding error, it cascades into material financial exposure.

 ### Financial Exposure Estimate